ag8525/FOAMed-Meerkat-7B/README.md

-> **Disclaimer:** All code, models, and outputs in this repository are intended **only** for research and educational purposes.
+> **Disclaimer:** All code, models, and outputs in this repository are intended **only** for research purposes.
 They are **not validated for clinical, diagnostic, or real-world operational use** and should not be relied upon in any setting involving patient care or safety-critical decisions.

 ## Overview